 BOARD DIRECTOR, Former Executive Director

-Gary Eichelberger, who previously served as Mere Christianity Forum’s first Executive Director from 2005-2007, is a recently-ordained Episcopal priest currently serving in his first call as the Associate Priest for Faith Development and Worship at Christ Church in Greenville, South Carolina.
+Gary Eichelberger, who previously served as Mere Christianity Forum’s first Executive Director from 2005-2007, is now an Episcopal priest serving as the Rector at Saint Andrews Episcopal Church in Greenville, South Carolina.

 Prior to his ordination to the priesthood in January 2014, Gary practiced law for over a decade primarily focused in civil litigation at law firms in Charleston, South Carolina and Raleigh, North Carolina.
 Gary also has experience in international missions having spent a year living and working in Harare, Zimbabwe, where he served as a theology lecturer at two seminaries, as well as three months in Lilongwe, Malawi, where he served as guest lecturer at the Anglican seminary there.